fybrik/mover/README.md

 `echo -e "127.0.0.1\timage-registry.openshift-image-registry.svc" | sudo tee -a /etc/hosts`

-* Point Docker environment to minikube's `eval $(minikube docker-env)`
+Point Docker environment to minikube's `eval $(minikube docker-env)`

 ### Building image and pushing to minikube
-Minikube is running in a VM and has a docker instance.
+minikube is running in a VM and has a docker instance.
 This can be used to build and load images.
 Make sure that your docker client is using minikube's docker environment: `eval $(minikube docker-env)`

 ```